Trump dismisses warnings that his victory would threaten democracy and says Biden is the real threat | KRDO

 Former Wyoming Rep. Liz Cheney, a Republican who lost her seat to a Trump-backed primary challenger last year after she participated in the House select committee that probed the January 6, 2021, insurrection at the US Capitol, said in a recent CBS interview that the nation would be “sleepwalking into a dictatorship” if Trump wins next year.

-Asked about Cheney’s warning, Trump told Fox’s Sean Hannity during a town hall last week that he wouldn’t be a dictator “except for Day One” to address the border and domestic oil production.
+Asked about Cheney’s warning, Trump told Fox’s Sean Hannity during a town hall last week that he wouldn’t be a dictator “except for Day 1” to address the border and domestic oil production.

 Those remarks kicked off a flurry of criticism.
 Former New Jersey Gov. Chris Christie, a rival for the 2024 Republican presidential nomination, said during the party’s fourth primary debate that Trump was “an angry, bitter man who now wants to be back as president because he wants to exact retribution on anyone who has disagreed with him.”

-Trump on Saturday night complained about how his remarks to Hannity had been characterized, saying he never claimed he wanted to be a dictator.

-The crowd broke into the familiar “Build the wall” chant, which Trump encouraged, before adding, “Well, I did.”
+Former Vice President Al Gore, a Democrat, also weighed in on Trump’s “dictator” remarks during an interview with CNN’s Jake Tapper on Sunday.
+“I saw the other day where he pledged to be a dictator on Day 1, and you kind of wonder what it’ll take for people to believe him when he tells us who he is,” he said on “State of the Union.”

-Trump called Democrats “sick people” and said they “don’t care about our country.”
+Trump on Saturday called Democrats “sick people” and said they “don’t care about our country.”

 “They think the threat-to-democracy hoax will save Biden from having created the worst inflation in our country’s history, a fragile economy that may soon end in a depression,” the former president said.